dailystory/Mater/src/articles/index.md

----
+{
-layout: _ArticleLayout
+	layout: '_ArticleLayout',
-title: Welcome to Mater
+	title: 'Welcome to Mater',
-description: Mater is a super-simple GitHub-based doc system
+	description: 'Mater is a super-simple GitHub-based doc system' }
----
 # Welcome to Mater
 Mater is a super-simple, open source, GitHub-based doc system.